Account Aliases vs. Masked Aliases

 Jane has the account "jsmith" and wants to maintain separate professional and personal identities:

-Scenario 2: Catch-All Functionality
+Scenario 2: Complete Privacy with Catch-All

 Sarah wants to separate her personal identity from her online accounts:

-- Account Catch-All: newsletters@sarah.domain.com, service@sarah.domain.com
+- Account Catch-All: newsletters@sarah.domain.com, service@sarah.domain.com (linked to her identity)

-- Masked Alias Catch-All: social@domain.com: reddit@social.domain.com, x@social.domain.com
+- Masked Alias Catch-All: social@domain.com for reddit@social.domain.com, x@social.domain.com (completely anonymous)

-- Masked Alias Catch-All: stores@domain.com: amazon@stores.domain.com, bestbuy@stores.domain.com
+- Masked Alias Catch-All: stores@domain.com for amazon@stores.domain.com, bestbuy@stores.domain.com (shopping privacy)

 Feature | Account Aliases | Masked Aliases |